It's a Friday.

 So in an effort to add a little bit of value to this Friday, let me toss out the notion of an additional Rule Breaker attribute.
-A seventh one.
+A ninth one.
 Can it be?
 Is he suggesting an "official" change to the "Rules"?
 Is he "Breaking" his own Rules?

 Nothing that heady.
 This is Friday.
 Take this for what it is worth to you.
 For me, it's always been implicit, but sometimes we do well to make the implicit things explicit.

 There's a guy named Juan J. Campanella, and I want you to know a little bit about him.
 No, I don't know Juan, personally.
 There's at least a decent chance that Juan and I may never meet.
-But Juan posted a single message on one of our discussion boards two months ago that I saved in my e-mail inbox.
+But Juan posted a single message on one of our discussion boards some months ago that I saved in my e-mail inbox.
 "A new RB criterium" [sic], Juan called it.
 I appended a note to myself: "This is a portfolio recap."
 And so it is, today.
 And rather than make the mistake of translating Juan's words into my own, I'll just present to you the bulk of his post directly, below.
 I think we all do well to remember these few paragraphs in our own investing and in life: